 What did the SNEWS team read that other industry insiders might find interesting?
 Read on to find out!

-- Yoga isn’t a superhero among activities like some might think.
+- Yoga isn’t a superhero among activities.
 Sure, it relaxes you.
 Sure, it makes you flexible.
 But it doesn’t cure all that ails you, this story said.
 The article outlines all that yoga does — including improving sleep, quality of life and anxiety; and all that it doesn’t do — curing asthma and arthritis.

 Did you read anything awesome this week?
-Email us a link because we want to read it, too.
+Email us because we want to read it, too.